 We are located in Shelburne, Vermont.

 We welcome ALL children over the age of 7, as long as they WANT to be here.
 This is a camp that needs a commitment on the part of the child for the week to be fully enjoyed.
 Sometimes one child in a family belongs here, while another child is better suited to a farm camp or a sports camp or a computer camp.
-This is why we require the entrance essay.
 We have many children who wait eagerly all year for this week of magic when they can be fully themselves.

 We foster the wild Magic that happens when a child tunes into details of the natural world, into people, plants, animals, even the weather.
 We encourage magicians to be aware of beauty, to become fascinated by the patterns, symbols and the wonders of nature.